Don767/segdet_mlcr2024/docs/TRAINING.md

 export CONFIG=path/to/config> # for example `config/segsdet.yaml`
 export CUDA_VISIBLE_DEVICES=0 # or `0,1` for specific GPUs, will be automatically set by SLURM

+# mm-based dependencies need to be installed while running the Docker image as they require a CUDA runtime
 docker run --gpus all --rm -it --ipc host \
   --mount type=bind,source=.,target=/app/ \
   --mount type=bind,source=$(pwd)/data/coco,target=/app/data/coco \